 I’m a Cyborg, but that’s OK released in 2006 is Park Chan-Wook‘s 7th film as director and is a romantic comedy set in a mental institution.

-Another great thing about I’m a Cyborg is the cinematography and how lovely the colour palette is, in a way the film feels like an enchanting fairytale (albeit with a dark undertone) due to the sweeping camera movements, high-key lighting and the airy colours of the sets which makes the film seem a lot more light hearted than it actually is.
-This contrast in theme – an antisocial kleptomaniac & a delusional woman who is trying to find a way to kill orderlies to find her purpose in life find love and codependncy in a mental institution – and presentation – pastel colours, bright lighting, quirky humour and cuteness abound – forms something of an oxymoron which in itself is representative of the film which is actually really clever.
+Another great thing about I’m a Cyborg is the cinematography and how lovely the colour palette is, in a way the film feels like an enchanting fairy tale (albeit with a dark undertone) due to the sweeping camera movements, high-key lighting and the airy colours of the sets make the film seem a lot more light-hearted than it actually is.
+This contrast in theme – an antisocial kleptomaniac & a delusional woman who is trying to find a way to kill orderlies to find her purpose in life find love and codependency in a mental institution – and presentation – pastel colours, bright lighting, quirky humour and cuteness abound – forms something of an oxymoron which in itself is representative of the film which is actually really clever.

-Basically Park Chan Wook is a genius and your doing yourself an injustice if you don’t watch this film.
+Basically, Park Chan Wook is a genius and you’re doing yourself an injustice if you don’t watch this film.

-ps. let me know your thoughts on the film in the comment section bellow I would love to know what you thought of this little gem.
+ps. let me know your thoughts on the film in the comment section below I would love to know what you thought of this little gem.